greenelab/deconvolution_pilot/vignette_for_new_methods.md

 Snakemake can be a one line bash command, but for deconvolution we recommend writing a short python or R script and using snakemake to call it.

 Key components for integration with the snakemake pipeline:
-- The data files can be loaded in however you see fit, but we recommend using the files made by the snakemake helper functions and stored in `dir_inputs` for compatability with other methods.
+- The data files can be loaded in however you see fit, but we recommend using the files made by the snakemake helper functions and stored in `dir_inputs` for compatibility with other methods.
 - Be sure to specify the type of bulk data being deconvolved.
 In R, this can be passed directly from snakemake with the line `bulk_type <- snakemake@wildcards[['bulk_type']]`.
 - The script can write any number of output files, but one of them should be titled `yourmethodname_results.tsv` with the same spelling and capitalization as in the snakemake METHODS parameter.
 This should be a sample by cell type matrix with the estimated cell type proportions or scores.